 Tropical cyclones are rotating low-pressure weather systems with organized thunderstorms but no fronts, according to the National Oceanic and Atmospheric Administration.
 Hurricanes are tropical cyclones with sustained winds of 74 mph, which is when they reach Category 1 on the Saffir-Simpson Hurricane Wind Scale.
 This scale ranges from 1 to 5 and provides examples of the type of damage and impacts associated with winds of the indicated intensity in the United States.
 It does not address other hurricane-related phenomena such as storm surges, rain-induced floods, and tornadoes.

 Louisiana ranks third for the highest number of hurricanes, tied with North Carolina.
-The swamp state has attracted 62 hurricanes, accounting for about 21% of all hurricanes in the U. S.
+The swamp state has attracted 62 hurricanes, accounting for about 21% of all hurricanes in the U. S. UU.

-UU.
-Hurricanes tend to be quite severe, and 29% of hurricanes that make landfall in Louisiana are considered major hurricanes.
+Furthermore, 29% of hurricanes that make landfall in Louisiana are considered major hurricanes.